rpuhalovich/install_scripts/README.md

 ## install_scripts

 A bunch of install scripts that I use to set up new systems easily.

+## TODO

+- Set up rsync for plugin presets.